LewisCM14/allotment/docs/docs/implementation.md

         !!! tip "Future Improvement"
             Gmail SMTP is sufficient to handle the email confirmation and password reset flows in the products infancy but as the application scales solutions like SendGrid or Postmark will need to be explored.

+1. **User Profile Interface**
+    - At this point it is minimal effort to setup the User Profile interface in its entirety.

 1. **CI/CD**
     - GitHub actions are to be setup in order to automate builds and release pipelines to production.
 These pipelines are to ensure Docker containers, that have passed all required validations, are registered on GitHub and then deployed to a hosting provider that offers managed PostgreSQL solutions.